Mezzo TV

-Mezzo is a French television channel devoted to classical music (including opera and ballet), jazz and world music.
+Mezzo is a French television channel, broadcasting classical music (including opera and ballet), jazz and world music.
 It was formed in 1992 and was called France Supervision until 1998.
 In 2010 it added a sister channel, Mezzo Live HD.

 In January 2008 it introduced a new filler feature, Divertimezzo, renamed Intermezzo in 2011, consisting of video clips fashioned from its programmes, with the usual wide range of music.

 In the Scandinavian region the channel is distributed by Scandinavian television broadcaster NonStop Television, part of Turner Broadcasting.
 In Portugal it is available in basic cable, RF output in FTTH services and as a digital channel across platforms.

+In 2019, Lagardère Active and France Télévisions sold Mezzo to LVMH media division Groupe Les Échos-Le Parisien and Groupe Canal+.